cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 Quick note about queries:

 - In the above command, the flag `-q hqnr` is a query, which filters a database table's results.
 In this case, the `hqnr` query was stored in the **BioMetaDB** program for convenience, and expands to `-q "is_complete AND NOT is_contaminated AND is_non_redundant"`.
-We are using this query on the `evaluation` table that we just created, so we provide this name using the `-t` flag.
+We are using this query on the `evaluation` table, so we provide this name using the `-t` flag.

 - Notice the structure of this query statement - using the values in the `Database` column of the summary output, we created a filtering statement.
 We could perform similar queries, such as:
 	- `-q "redundant_copies != '[]'"` to get genomes with redundant copies (note the quotes around strings)